MatthewThompsonIT/azure-network-protocols/README.md

 </p>
 <br />

+<h3>Installing and Setting Up Wireshark</h3>

 <p>

 - Now lets remote into the windows 10 virtual machine.
-[This tutorial](https://github.com/MatthewThompsonIT/creating-virtual-machines) also teaches you how to do that if needed.
+[This tutorial](https://github.com/MatthewThompsonIT/creating-virtual-machines?tab=readme-ov-file#how-to-connect-to-the-virtual-machine) also teaches you how to do that if needed.
 - On the windows 10 VM Install [Wireshark](https://www.wireshark.org/)
   - Select NPcap 1.79, hit next, skip USBcap... then install.
 <img src="https://i.imgur.com/8pkhaYc.png" alt="Install Wireshark"/>